 Tytlandsvik Aqua is built with recycling technology (RAS).
 All process equipment is provided by AKVA group.

 "We started planning in 2014 and everything has gone according to plan.
-That is rare," says Project Director Roger Viga.
+Which is rare," says Project Director Roger Viga.

-The post-smolt plant is built with the latest recycling technology.
+The post-smolt facility is built with the latest recycling technology.
 The tanks are 20.5 meters in diameter and over 5.5 meters deep, and the plant has a price tag of around 320 MNOK.

 "The RAS system has a feeding capacity of 8500 kg feed per day," Project Manager Gade says.